izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 ## Analytically Proving the Bound

 We will carry out the sum of squares decomposition several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
+With each order of operators we generate a different SOS decomposition.
 We do not know if any SOS decomposition is more useful than another when it comes to self-testing, so we preserve several for the record.

 ```{figure} key.JPG
 :name: key-figure